-Applicants should include 1) a letter of support (max.
-2 pages) from the Department Head or School Director outlining your research accomplishments to date and your future research potential and a financial plan in support of the chair, 2) a 1-page statement of interest describing qualifications of the nominee, 3) a 1-page summary of the research plans for the chair, 4) a 1-page summary of contributions to HQP training and proposed training, and 5) a full curriculum vitae (UBC format).
+Applicants should include 1) a letter of support from the Department Head or School Director outlining your research accomplishments to date and your future research potential and a financial plan in support of the chair, 2) a maximum six-page letter of interest describing qualifications and research plans for the chair and, 3) a full curriculum vitae.

 Application materials should be submitted to the Associate Dean of Research in Science (Mark MacLachlan; maclachlan@science.ubc.ca) for consideration.
 Applications from all eligible candidates will be reviewed and assessed by a subcommittee.
-The closing date for application submission is March 4, 2022.
-Heads and Directors may each support up to 1 nomination.
+The closing date for application submission is April 30, 2020.
+Heads and directors may each support up to 1 nomination.
 The assessment of application materials and the identification of successful candidates will be undertaken by an adjudication committee chaired by the Dean of Science and Associate Dean of Research & Graduate Studies.
-Successful applicants are expected to submit an application to CRC in the October 2022 CRC national competition.
+Successful applicants are expected to submit an application to CRC in the September or December 2020 CRC national competition.